Kvseshwary/TaskWeb/README.md

 #### How to run your application

-1)Press F5 to run the project.
-The browser will load the HTML document.
+1)Open SaiWebApiTask\TaskWeb\MyWebApp.sln file

+2)Open ValuesController.cs

+2)Run Application by clicking IIS Express or run button

-2)Once the Web API call completes you should see the person details returned from the Web API call displayed as list items in the browser.
+3)Once the Web API call completes you should see the person details returned from the Web API call displayed as list items in the browser.

-3)You can see the Request Call in the localhost by using the following command which display the Xml result of the data http://localhost:/api/Person
+4)You can see the Request Call in the localhost by using the following command which display the Xml result of the data http://localhost:/api/Person

-4)The response is via AJAX call displayed in the index.html page
+5)The response is via AJAX call displayed in the index.html page